Academic Catalog

 EDUCSP-660 Internship in Special Education I (6 Credits)

-This special education graduate internship is the first half of a yearlong field experience and seminar that focuses on the application of special education knowledge and skills in a K-12 school setting.
-Interns receive support from a college supervisor and cooperating professional to meet identified special education program competencies.
+This graduate internship is the first half of a yearlong field experience and seminar that focuses on the application of special education professional competencies.
+This internship will focus on the application of legal policies and procedures, ethical guidelines, IEP procedures, collaboration, assessment, effective instruction, and access to the general curriculum.

 Offered: Fall, Every Year